John Morgan (lawyer): 2020 Florida Amendment 2

 Morgan & Morgan contributed $1.5 million toward a proposed Florida constitutional amendment to raise the hourly minimum wage to $15.
 In particular, he pledged to spend $1 million to raise Florida's minimum wage to $15.
 Morgan & Morgan was a major donor to the political committee Florida for a Fair Wage, donating the bulk of the $4.15 million raised by the campaign.
 In October 2019, Morgan announced that he had acquired enough signatures to get the minimum wage amendment on the ballot in November 2020.
 The amendment passed on November 3, 2020, via a statewide referendum concurrent with other elections.
 The amendment sets to increase the state's hourly minimum wage to $15 by 2026.

 Orlando Weekly reported that some employees at Morgan & Morgan made less than $15 per hour.
-When questioned by Orlando Weekly, Morgan said "I can tell what angle you're getting at with this story, and it's bullshit," saying that many of his call center employees start out with a $25,000 annual salary (an hourly wage of $15 an hour is equal to roughly $31,200 a year).
+When questioned by Orlando Weekly, Morgan replied by saying "I can tell what angle you're getting at with this story, and it's bullshit," saying that many of his call center employees start out with a $25,000 annual salary (an hourly wage of $15 an hour is equal to roughly $31,200 a year).
 Morgan said the turnover rate for employees at his call center is very high in the first six months, but those who stick it out make an average of $35,000 a year.

 Philanthropy and other ventures

 He is a real estate investor who has purchased land, hotels, restaurants, and shopping centers.
+Forbes estimates Morgan and his family are worth at least $1.5 billion.

-Morgan's estimated net worth ranges from $500 million to $730 million.
-Morgan and his wife Ultima Ann Degnan were among major donors and fundraisers behind Boys Town Orlando opening and Annunciation Catholic Academy in Altamonte Springs.
+Morgan and his wife, Ultima Ann Degnan, were among major donors and fundraisers behind the opening of Boys Town Orlando and Annunciation Catholic Academy in Altamonte Springs.
 In 2013, Morgan and his wife donated $2 million to the Second Harvest Food Bank of Central Florida.
 In 2015, the Morgans pledged $1 million toward a $7.4 million Harbor House domestic abuse shelter.
 Among other donations are $1 million to the UF law school; and $1 million to the homeless aid nonprofit Community Resource Network; $2 million to help build the Second Harvest Food Bank's central warehouse; and $1 million toward a new Harbor House domestic violence shelter.

 Morgan is the founder of WonderWorks Attraction, PMP Marketing Group, ClassAction.com, and Abogados.com.
-He is also a partner in the legal software company Litify.
+He is a partner in the legal software company Litify.

+In 2015, the Morgans donated $1 million to Harbor House of Central Florida to support the creation of a domestic violence shelter named the Morgan & Morgan Home - A Safe Haven for Families.